 - are confirmed or suspected as having COVID-19 within the past 10 days

-- Have been in close contact with someone confirmed or suspected as having COVID-19 within the past 10 days
+- have been in close contact with someone suspected or confirmed as having COVID-19 in the past 10 days

-- You are highly encouraged to take a COVID-19 test one day before or the morning of the rendezvous, before meeting up with your team.
+- You are highly encouraged to take a COVID-19 test one day before or the morning of your rendezvous, before meeting up with your team.

 - Face masks will be required in line with local regulations and/or when instructed by project leadership.
 In areas or on projects where mask use is no longer required, the use of face masks will be optional.
 Any individual who wishes to continue to mask will be supported in that decision.

-- Participants and project staff will continue to wash/sanitize hands frequently and maintain physical distance wherever possible.
+- Participants and project staff will continue to wash or sanitize hands frequently and maintain physical distance whenever possible.